-To qualify for admission to the master of science in interactive media and communications program, a student must have a bachelor's degree from a regionally accredited institution.
+To qualify for admission to the master of science in interactive media and communications program, applicants must have a bachelor's degree from a regionally accredited institution.
 Graduates of a bachelor's program outside of the communications field are welcome to apply, as are prospective students who wish to either shift careers or enhance their professional standing.
-Admission to the program is competitive.

 The School of Communications accepts applications for the fall and spring semesters.
 Please note that the admissions committee will not review an application until it is complete with all supporting documents, which include: